-absence of speculation is presented by the dashed line in Figure 1.
-The solid black line shows daily data of the actual exchange rate.
+A first impression of what the exchange rate of Bitcoin might have looked like in the absence of speculation is presented by the dashed line in Figure 1.
+The solid black line shows daily data on the actual exchange rate.
 Based on our framework, the grey line shows a downward correction of the actual exchange rate to account for the virtual currency positions held by speculators.
-Here, the size of the speculative position is roughly proxied by the number of bitcoins that will remain for a longer period in dormant accounts.
+Here, the size of the speculative position is roughly proxied by the number of bitcoins that will remain in "dormant" accounts for an extended period.
 Economic theory, such as buffer stock models, suggest that consumers and merchants do not instantly adjust their positions to their actual liquidity needs in response to fluctuations; see, e.g., Laidler (1984) and Mizen (1997).
 This suggests that only a strongly smoothed version of the grey line, such as the dashed line, may provide some impression of the exchange rate in the absence of speculation.

 The paper is set up as follows.
-In section 2 we briefly review the literature.
-As a preliminary, section 3 analyzes the exchange rate of virtual currency using Fisher's quantity equation.
-Section 4 described the model, building on a investor's portfolio model and a two-sided payment network model.
-In section 5 the equilibrium results are presented and explained.
-Various extensions are discussed in section 6.
-Finally, section 7 provides some discussion and concluding remarks.
+In Section 2, we briefly review the literature.
+As a preliminary, Section 3 analyzes the exchange rate of virtual currency using Fisher's quantity equation.
+Section 4 describes the model, building on a two-sided payment network model and an investor's portfolio model.
+In Section 5, the rational expectation equilibrium results are presented and explained.
+Various extensions are discussed in Section 6.
+Finally, Section 7 provides some discussion and concluding remarks.